 From Foundation Stage, children are taught letter formation and joins following our cursive handwriting scheme, which enables children to develop an independent, mature style of writing.
 Good presentation is expected at all times and displaying children’s work is an integral part of this process.
 Ultimately we want each child to develop a fluent, legible and attractive style of handwriting.

 Science teaching follows the National Curriculum guidelines through a topic approach, providing a broad, relevant science curriculum for all the children.
-We use the Wirral Scheme of Work to teach the children a balance between knowledge and investigational skills.
+We use the National Cirriculum to teach the children a balance between knowledge and investigational skills.
 Active engagement in learning is encouraged and children often work co-operatively, communicating scientific ideas to each other.
 Basic scientific concepts are developed with the aim of helping children understand their world and encouraging them to develop a sense of responsibility towards it.
 Pupils are encouraged to combine interest and curiosity with a responsible attitude towards health and safety, as well as respect for living things and the physical environment.
 Scientific ideas are applied to real life problems including those that require aspects of design and technology to solve them.

 We teach geography throughout topic-based curriculum.
 The children are taught to use maps, atlases, globes and compasses.
 We endeavour to extend children’s interest, knowledge and understanding of people and places both near and far.
-The infant children are involved in local investigations such as shopping surveys or looking at historical buildings using a simple map.
+The infant children are involved in local investigations such as surveys or looking at historical buildings using a simple map.
 Carefully planned visits are arranged for older children to study places outside the local area.
-Children are encouraged to think deeply about the environment in which they live and the scarce resources that the Earth provides and upon which all life depends.
+Children are encouraged to think deeply about the environment in which they live and the limited resources that the Earth provides and upon which all life depends.

 We teach history throughout topic-based curriculum.
 We encourage our children to find out about the past by looking at evidence and considering informed opinion by using original sources.